 Lenders look at debts, income and credit history to determine if you can qualify for a USDA mortgage.

-On May 12, 2021 the Income Limits for the Single-Family Housing Guaranteed Loan Program were increased for all U.S. counties.
+Income Limits for the Single-Family Housing Guaranteed Loan Program were increased for all U.S. counties.
 Find out how these changes will affect you.

 USDA loans come with an occupancy requirement.
 This rule stipulates who can live in a USDA-funded property.